 Introduction to Magnetic Resonance Imaging (MRI)

 Magnetic resonance imaging or MRI is a medical imaging technique which can be utilised to visualise internal structures with relatively great detail.
 Magnetic resonance scanners generate strong magnetic fields which pulse and cause individual nuclei of atoms within the body to spin.
 Gradients in the strength of the magnetic field causes different nuclei to spin at different speeds.
 Powerful 3D imaging software is able to translate these variances in spin in to a visual interpretation of the body.
 The result is a 3D image (viewed in cross-sections) that provides great contrast between the soft tissues of the body.
-This makes MRI an important tool in veterinary imaging.
+This makes MRI an important tool in veterinary imaging, but how much does a dog mri cost?

 Pathologies will alter the properties of tissue, resulting in the production of a different image to healthy tissue.
 This is why MRI is becoming increasing popular as a diagnostic tool; especially for heart, brain and muscle diseases, as these are tissues which would typically be difficult to image with traditional methods such as X-rays or computed tomography (CT).
 Another benefit of MRI is that, unlike X-rays and CT scans, MRI does not use ionizing radiation to create an image.